My connection to Europe was strong from the get go.

 It’s easy to paint a hearty picture about the positive aspects of life abroad.
 But digging deeper and looking ahead at how it will actually feel when we get there is the real challenge.
 Much has been written about disappointed expats who’ve gone home because of an inability to adapt.

-A huge factor in the success of expat life lies in an ability to make new friends.
+It’s said that a huge factor in the success of expat life lies in an ability to make new friends.
 There’s enough science to prove that the largest impediment to elder adult happiness is loneliness.
 For us the solution to this potential dilemma will run on two tracks.

 Prior to our departure from the United States, we’re planning a farewell tour to share our news with friends.
 Yes, we’ll be saying adios for now.
 But we want to take them along for the journey.
 Part of that experience-sharing will be accomplished through blogging about our travels.
 Part will be to encourage visits to Spain.
 And lastly, we want to acknowledge their amazing contribution to our lives, thus far.